Skip to Content

 easy zero waste swaps for the whole house

-11. mason jars:
+11. mason jars

-They’re also the ideal form of liquid storage i.e. nut milk and smoothies (did you know you can freeze smoothies?)
+I do love me some mason jars.
+They’re also the ideal form of liquid storage (i.e. nut milk and smoothies).
+Did you know you can freeze smoothies?

-I mean there’s a reason everyone loves a Pinterest perfect pantry!
+I mean, there’s a reason everyone loves a Pinterest perfect pantry!

 Of course, you don’t have to go out and buy mason jars.
 You can upcycle them from many of the jars you already own like mustard jars, jam jars, pasta sauce, etc.

-And, I promise your pantry will look just as beautiful even if the jars don’t match!
+And, I promise your pantry will look just as beautiful even if the jars don’t match.

-12. rags:
+12. rags

 Did you know that paper towels were actually a mistake product?